Questions we cover in the webinar:

 Can you use this as an application for pedestrian zone, to monitor for a possible terrorist attack with a car?

 Yes.
-We have carried out testing for this type of scenario.
+We carry out tests for this type of scenario.
 The radar is very high resolution so we can easily tell when a target moves from one zone to another, with centimetre accuracy.
 In addition we can reliably classify a target to identify if it is a vehicle or person and we can accurately measure speed and direction, so we can predict if a vehicle is going to enter a pedestrian zone to provide early warning.
 Our rule engine allows us to analyse the behaviour of all targets, and only alert when the target is doing something that should cause an alarm.

 Learn more about the Web Interface